IntentArchitect/Docs/articles/application-development/code-management/about-code-management/about-code-management.md

 ---
 # About Code-Management

 Simply put, code-management is a system that allows us to tell Intent Architect which parts of the codebase are managed by Intent Architect and which parts are managed by the developers, at a very granular level of control.
-It's the system that ensures practicality, and that we never need to convolute or distort our codebase in order accommodate this code-automation tool.
+It's the system that ensures practicality, and that we never need to convolute or distort our codebase in order to accommodate this code-automation tool.

 In this sense, code-management is a unique approach to code-automation that completely avoids the typical compromises.
 It utilizes abstract syntax tree parsing and intelligent algorithms to merge user-written code with automatically generated code.
 Code-management allows developers to control the automation systems of Intent Architect from a high-level all the way to the granular level of the members within each managed code file (e.g. classes, fields, functions, methods, etc.).